 - 1) Project-related travel during training will be reimbursed at the cost of gasoline used.
-This reimbursement applies to all crew members with vehicles. - 2) Travel from the training site to the first location within a region and travel between setup locations is reimbursed at the cost of gas.
-If there are two drivers assigned to one location, this reimbursement will be split between them. - 3) Project-related travel within any location during setup is reimbursed by mileage. - 4) Travel at one's assigned location will be reimbursed by mileage.
-This reimbursement applies to all crew members with vehicles, but, unless activities requiring more than one vehicle are authorized, is limited to one vehicle driven per day.
+This reimbursement applies to all crew members driving personal vehicles. - Project-related travel once at one's assigned location will be reimbursed by mileage.
+This reimbursement applies to all crew members driving personal vehicles, but unless activities requiring more than one vehicle are authorized, this is limited to one vehicle driven per day.